nipafx/demo-java-x/README.md

 * [Runtime](#runtime)
 * [Internals](#internals)

+Circled numbers like ⑰ indicate which Java version introduced a feature or a change.
+A circled X ⓧ indicates an incubating or previewing feature that is not yet standardized - it can be experimented with but is subject to change.

 For a more practical approach to many of these features, including some quick code metrics, check my [_Java After Eight_ repo](https://github.com/nipafx/java-after-eight).
 You can find more from me on [nipafx.dev](https://nipafx.dev) as well as on [YouTube](https://youtube.com/nipafx) and [Twitch](https://twitch.tv/nipafx).
 To get in touch, follow me [on Twitter](https://twitter.com/nipafx) (DMs are open) or join [my Discord](https://discord.com/invite/7m9w8Td).